Text Box: VINTAGE MINIATURE BINOCULARS

 Prismaticos del ejercito Australiano.

-My Australian Military marked 4 1/2x MkV Spl. binoculars are Australian military property marked D D and represent what was probably a WWI expedient issue (the Spl / Special marking) of an existing and/or available stock of French made civilian non prismatic binoculars.
-In both WWI and WWII the massive mobilization and need for coast watching, artillery, and air defense observation far outstripped any domestic ability to supply military binoculars.
-So the UK, US, and Australia grabbed all usable civilian stocks and advertised for civilians to donate their (better quality) binoculars.
+My Australian Military marked 4 1/2x MkV Spl. binoculars are Australian military property marked D D (mark used after 1926) and represent what was probably a WWII expedient issue (the Spl / Special? marking) of a civilian donated French made non prismatic binoculars.
+In both WWI and WWII the massive mobilization and need for coast watching, artillery, and air defense observation far outstripped any domestic abilities to supply military binoculars, so that the UK, US, and Australia grabbed all usable civilian stocks and advertised for civilians to donate their (better quality) binoculars.
 What makes this more interesting is that they have a tag of having been serviced by the AEME V shops Instrument Section at the Cliff Port Phillip area VIC (Victoria) in 1944 .
 AEME is the Australian (military) Electrical & Mechanical Engineers (established in 1942).
-These are a pattern of binoculars that would have been familiar to US Civil War officers in the 1860s, and they were fairly obsolescent in WWII; and absolute dinosaurs in every way by WWII. (like handing a WWII soldier a bag of black powder and a civil war muzzle loading percussion musket) !
+These are a pattern of binoculars that would have been familiar to US Civil War officers in the 1860s, and they were fairly obsolescent in WWI; and absolute dinosaurs in every way by WWII. (like handing a WWII soldier a bag of black powder and a civil war muzzle loading percussion musket) !

 UK and Commonwealth